alteryx/predict-malicious-cyber-connections/README.md

 The general setup for the problem is a common one: we have a single table of log lines recording Internet traffic between various sources.
 Traffic between a source and destination is labeled as malicious or clean in the dataset, and we'd like to be able to predict ahead of time if a future connection between a source and a destination will be malicious.

-We'll demonstrate an end-to-end workflow using a [Cybersecurity Dataset](https://s3.amazonaws.com/featuretools-static/CyberFLTenDays.csv).
+We'll demonstrate an end-to-end workflow using a [Cybersecurity Dataset](https://s3.amazonaws.com/featuretools-static/CyberFLTenDays.csv) derived from [data](https://csr.lanl.gov/data/cyber1/) from the Los Alamos National Laboratory.
 This notebook demonstrates a rapid way to predict whether a connection (defined in several ways) is malicious.

 1. [Generate features for several types of connections](Create%20Feature%20Matrices%20from%20LL%20Cyber%20Data.ipynb)
 2. [Make predictions for source name/destination name pairs with Machine Learning](Predicting%20Malicious%20Cyber%20Connections%20with%20Featuretools.ipynb)